bewildergeist/chatbot-react-postgres/tutorials/PR 3 tutorial - State and events.md

 ### 🤔 Problem to solve

 Console logging is great for debugging, but users expect buttons to actually do something!
-We need to manage changing data over time and remove threads when deleted.
+You need to transform the static `threads` array into dynamic state that can be modified when users click delete.
+This requires understanding where state should live and how to communicate changes up the component tree.

 ### 💡 Key concepts